KarolinaZakrzewska/Selenium_test/README.md

 2. User not logged in

-Test checking whether the website does not register a user without a first name (this field is required).
+Test checking whether the website does not register a user without an adress (this field is required).
 Pass test.
 User has not been registered, an error message has appeared.

 ![image](https://user-images.githubusercontent.com/92153501/169701769-88bc1244-664a-4562-b87c-75cbe79acc3b.png)